Pharmaceutical Care Network Europe

 113 Introducing Pharmaceutical Care for long-term schizophrenia inpatients Medication Review Specialized Hospital for Psychiatric Diseases, Dobrota, Kotor, Montenegro

-126 Pharmacist interventions in pregnant women – comparative study between Serbia and Norway Others (exceptional use) Department of Global Public Health and Primary Care/Centre for Pharmacy, University of Bergen, Norway
+126 Pharmacist interventions in pregnant women – comparative study between Serbia and Norway Others (exceptional use) University of Belgrade - Faculty of Pharmacy, Serbia

 86 Why should I use my inhaler? – Development and testing of a mHealth intervention for asthma self-management in adolescents Outcomes research UPPER, Utrecht University

-94 Cost-effectiveness of gastroprotection with proton pump inhibitors in low-dose acetylsalicylic acid users Outcomes research Department for Health Evidence, Radboud University Medical Center, Nijmegen, the Netherlands
+94 Cost-effectiveness of gastroprotection with proton pump inhibitors in low-dose acetylsalicylic acid users Outcomes research Department of Clinical Pharmacology and Pharmacy, VU University Medical Center, Amsterdam, the Netherlands

 98 The scale of medication errors associated with hospital discharge Outcomes research Pharmakon - Danish College of Pharmacy Practice